rickyg218/gathernow/README.md

   ---

  ## Contributing:
- ## Cass, Ricky, Hannibal, Mike, or Anthony from the Dev Team page.
+ ## Cass, Ricky, Hannibal, Mike, and Anthony from the Dev Team page.
 ---

  ## Links